-There were no contingent liabilities at the date of this report to affect the financial statements.
+There were no contingent liabilities or contingent assets at the date of this report to affect the financial statements.

-Note 25.
-Segment Reporting
+Note 23.
+Segment reporting

 The economic entity operates in the service sector where it facilitates Community Bank® services in Berowra and the surrounding districts, New South Wales pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.